NBA Trade Rumors: Spurs’ Star Requested Shocking NBA Trade, Coach Popovich Reveals

 In the current season, San Antonio has found Aldridge to be their top star due to Kawhi Leonard’s early absence.
 Aldridge currently leads in scoring (22.6 per game), rebounds (8.6 per game), and blocks (1.1 per game).
 The Spurs are 28-15 and still sitting in third place overall in what is a competitive Western Conference.

 While Aldridge can be thanked for that, one has to wonder if Leonard’s return will disrupt things.
-He’s been sidelined early in the season as he continued recovering from the injury that took him out during the playoffs.
+He was sidelined early in the season as he continued recovering from the injury that took him out during the playoffs.
 More recently, he was out due to a shoulder issue, which has him listed as “day-to-day.”
-The Spurs have been cautious as to not have Leonard become sidelined for the rest of the season somehow.
+The Spurs have been cautious as to not have Leonard become sidelined for the rest of the season.

 The latest performance this season by LaMarcus Aldridge is certainly a resurgence for his All-Star career, putting him amongst contenders for this year’s game.
 The multiple-time All-Star currently ranks in the top four in the NBA amongst qualified power forwards for scoring and rebounding, with a top 10 listing for his blocks per game stat.
-Whether or not he’s chosen for the big game in 2018 probably won’t be the biggest deal to Aldridge, although it looks well deserved at this point.
+Whether he’s chosen for the big game in 2018 probably won’t be the biggest deal to Aldridge, although it looks well deserved at this point.

 More importantly, the San Antonio Spurs are still managing to do what they’ve done for years by hanging around as potential contenders in the West.
 With LaMarcus Aldridge now on track and performing this well under Greg Popovich’s system, they’re likely to be among the toughest outs for the Houston Rockets or Golden State Warriors come the postseason.